Your child’s online safety education this term

 Childnet education resources are age-appropriate, non-scaremongering, and give children the skills, knowledge and confidence they need to stay safe online.

-SMART Video lessons look at the SMART Rules of internet safety.
+SMART Adventures looks at the SMART Rules of internet safety.

 S - Keep safe by being careful not to give out personal information when you’re chatting or posting online.
 Personal information includes your email address, phone numbers and passwords.